Click "Play" to Listed the Article

 No matter how tiny they may seem, when rats get into your house, they have the capability of wreaking havoc.
 They are irritating and can cause a lot of physical damage to your house as well as pose health issues.
 Rats chew up furniture, cables, spoil stored food and spread contagious diseases.
 Therefore, before they get a chance to get into your home and rain down destruction, it’s safe to rat-proof your home.

-The first thing you need to do before you embark on rat-proofing is to identify all entry point.
+The first thing you need to do before you embark on rat-proofing is to identify all entry points.
 Rats will get in from cracks, vents, gaps, and holes in your house.
 Ensure they are all sealed.
 Its also important to maintain good hygiene, since rats are attracted to a dirty environment.
-Remember, a clean, clutter-free house will not only discourage the rodents from getting in but also make it hard to find spaces they can hide and build nests.
+Remember, a clean, clutter-free house will not only discourage the rodents from getting in but also make it hard to find spaces they can hide and build nests

 The average home has about 12 entry points rats could get in; this is a very disturbing realization.
 If you are serious about keeping them out, then you need to check every entry point and ensure they are sealed.